By: Greg Brian

-The uses of honey in cooking are countless, but a favorite in many families is honey butter.
+The wide variety uses of honey in cooking are countless, but a favorite in many families is honey butter.
 If you’ve never heard of this, you’re missing out on making everything else you make literally sweeter.

 Considering butter is used in everything from biscuits to oatmeal, you’re going to enhance the taste of those, and much more, by mixing butter with honey.